Quantum Langevin Dynamics for Optimization: Introduction

 The rest of this paper is laid out as follows.
-In Section \ref{sec:pre}, we introduce our notations and provide details for quantum Langevin equation and explicit description of QLD in \eq{eq:Gao_Lindblad}.
-Theoretically, we prove the convergence of QLD in convex case (Theorem \ref{theorem:convex_converge}) and slightly nonconvex case (Theorem \ref{the:Nonconvex_convergence}), refer to Section \ref{sec:con_OLD}.
+In Section \ref{sec:pre}, we introduce our notations and provide details for explicit description of QLD in \eq{eq:Gao_Lindblad}.
+Theoretically, we prove the convergence of QLD \note{in the convex case (Theorem \ref{theorem:convex_converge}) and the quasar-convex case (Theorem \ref{the:Nonconvex_convergence}), referring to} Section \ref{sec:con_OLD}.
 Numerically, we first trace back to spontaneous emission to show the essential cause of energy dissipation in QLD, which verifies our intuition, see Section \ref{sec:spon}.
 Then we verify our theoretical results of quadratic case in Section \ref{sec:verification} and discuss the roles of each parameter and their relations with thermal and tunneling effects in Section \ref{sec:roles_of_parameters}.
 In Section \ref{sec:comparison} we compare QLD with classical dynamics, which informs the development of time-dependent QLD to fully leverage the advantages inherent in quantum dynamics.
 In Section \ref{sec:convergence_time-dependent-qld}, we prove the convergence of time-dependent QLD in convex case.
 The performance of time-dependent QLD is evaluated in eight representative landscapes, demonstrating superior performance through comparisons with QHD, QAA, and classical algorithms, shown in Section \ref{sec:three_phases_theorem}.
-Finally, we evaluate and compare the query complexity of QLD with other algorithms in Appendix \ref{app:query_com}, demonstrating that QLD is superior to other algorithms in terms of query complexity.
+Finally, we evaluate and compare the query complexity of QLD with other algorithms in Section \ref{app:query_com}, demonstrating that QLD is superior to other algorithms in terms of query complexity.